kailash-manasarovar/statement/docs/timeline/2025/march.md

 - Was she an "introduction agent" for the rape gangs?
 - I think her name was Denise.
 - Thinking back, another man who worked at H Samuels in Brent Cross that summer was at the Camden Palace the very night we meet Winston May and his cohort.
 - I believe he was Scottish.
+Could he have been called Fraser?
+- Could the whole Winston May rape-gang-spectacular have been planned for me months in advance of me even meeting Winston May?
+- Seems likely.

 ## Reaching out to journalists